juanluispaz/ts-sql-query/README.md

     valueArg<T>(type: 'customComparable', typeName: string, required: 'required' | 'optional', adapter?: TypeAdapter): Argument

     /*
-     * This function receive the argument definition that you can create calling the arg function or the valueArg function.
+     * This functions receive the argument definition that you can create calling the arg function or the valueArg function.
      * You can specify up to 5 argument definitions
      */
     buildFragmentWithArgs(...argumentDefinitions: Argument[]): FragmentBuilder
+    buildFragmentWithArgsIfValue(...argumentDefinitions: Argument[]): FragmentBuilderIfValue

     /*
      * Configurations